Disqualifications are entered on the Sanction/Disqualification (SANDISQ/FMAM) screen in the eligibility system and are based on:

 - determinations reached by administrative disqualification hearings (type code HDQ), or

-The length of the disqualification period depends upon whether the finding of an IPV is the first, second, or third for the individual.
+The length of the disqualification period depends upon whether the finding of an IPV is the first, second, or third for the participant.
 The purpose of the first IPV disqualification is to deter any future violations.
 One hearing, waiver, or consent agreement includes all violations prior to the date of the hearing, waiver, or consent agreement.
 Even if multiple offenses have occurred prior to a decision of an IPV, do not seek separate penalties for each offense.
 This is considered to be an enhanced penalty.

 The disqualification periods associated with the IPV are as follows:

 NOTE: The first finding of violation does not have to be after August 22, 1996, for the twenty-four month disqualification to be imposed for a second finding.

 If incorrectly given a shorter length of disqualification for an IPV disqualification, allow the length of disqualification (six months instead of twelve, twelve instead of twenty-four, or twenty-four instead of permanently) to stand.
-Do not establish a claim for the extra months the individual should have been disqualified and do not extend the disqualification to the longer time period.
-Notify the EU, however, that the disqualification is for a first, second, or third offense and that any future IPVs will result in a longer disqualification period.
+Do not establish a claim for the extra months the participant should have been disqualified and do not extend the disqualification to the longer time period.
+Notify the household, however, that the disqualification is for a first, second, or third offense and that any future IPVs will result in a longer disqualification period.

 Additional program violations and the resulting penalties are shown as follows:

-NOTE: These disqualification codes are used on the Sanction/Disqualification (FMAM) screen for these types of disqualifications, regardless of whether the disqualification is determined by a court, hearing, or waiver.
+NOTE: These disqualification codes are used on the Sanction/Disqualification (SANDISQ/FMAM) screen for these types of disqualifications, regardless of whether the disqualification is determined by a court, hearing, or waiver.
 Do not enter types CDQ (court), HDQ (hearing), or WHC (waiver) for the above disqualifications, or the incorrect penalty period will be imposed.